Car TalkCar MaintenanceWarning LightsAutomatic Gearbox Warning Light: Causes and How to Fix

 What Does A Transmission Warning Light Look Like?

-It’s important to note that not all vehicles feature a dedicated warning light for transmission issues.
+Note that not all vehicles feature a dedicated warning light for transmission issues.
 The appearance of this light can vary depending on the vehicle’s year, make, and model.

 In instances where a transmission problem is detected, certain cars may exhibit different behaviors.
 Some may flash the overdrive light, while others may present a comprehensive message within the driver information center.